charlie-ablett/romanesco/README.md

 Currently Romanesco supports the four basic operators (addition, subtraction, multiplication, division) as well as parentheses.
 It supports the use of constants and named variables.

-Written by Charlie Ablett of Enspiral Craftworks (http://www.enspiral.com).
-With support from Craig Taube-Schock.
+Written by Charlie Ablett of Enspiral Craftworks (http://www.enspiral.com) with support from Craig Taube-Schock.

 MIT License.